 Alavi-Bradley Symposium on Molecular Imaging and Theranostics

-The University of Maryland School of Medicine’s Department of Diagnostic Radiology and Nuclear Medicine is pleased to present the inaugural Alavi-Bradley Symposium on Molecular Imaging and Theranostics on May 24, 2022.
+The University of Maryland School of Medicine’s Department of Diagnostic Radiology and Nuclear Medicine was pleased to present the inaugural Alavi-Bradley Symposium on Molecular Imaging and Theranostics on May 24, 2022.

-In particular junior-level participants are encouraged to submit abstracts with an opportunity to compete for awards.
-Last but not least, the symposium will provide ample opportunities for formal and informal discussions and networking with experts in molecular imaging.
+In particular junior-level participants were encouraged to submit abstracts with an opportunity to compete for awards.
+Last but not least, the symposium provided ample opportunities for formal and informal discussions and networking with experts in molecular imaging.

-Poster presentations provide the opportunity for attendees to showcase their research and network with other symposium participants.
+Poster presentations provided the opportunity for attendees to showcase their research and network with other symposium participants.
 Attendees were encouraged to submit abstracts for poster presentations and opt-in to have their abstracts scored.
-Those that receive the best scores will be invited to give an oral presentation at the symposium.
+Those that received the best scores were invited to give oral presentations at the symposium.

 Awards were given for outstanding abstracts.